What is an umbilical hernia?

 There are several types of hernia which can occur in cats, an umbilical hernia is the most common.

-Obstruction: An intestinal loop can fall through the hole becoming trapped and may either cause an intestinal blockage due to food being unable to pass through the narrowed section of intestine.
-This is known as an ‘incarcerated or obstructed hernia‘.
+Obstruction: An intestinal loop can fall through the hole becoming trapped and may either cause an intestinal blockage due to food being unable to pass through the narrowed section of intestine (incarcerated or obstructed hernia).

-Strangulation: If the neck of the hernia (located at the hernia opening) is sufficiently narrow, the intestinal loop can become compressed, or the intestines can also become twisted within the hernia, both of which can cut off the blood supply to the intestines resulting in death of the tissue.
-Once this happens, toxins are released into the bloodstream which causes septicaemia, organ dysfunction and death.
-This is known as a ‘strangulated hernia‘.
+Strangulation: If the neck of a hernia (located at the hernia opening) is sufficiently narrow, the intestinal loop can become compressed, or the intestines can also become twisted within the hernia, both of which can cut off the blood supply to the intestines resulting in death of the tissue.
+Once this happens, toxins are released into the bloodstream which causes septicemia, organ dysfunction and death (strangulated hernia).